 The Code applies to all Swedish companies with shares listed on a regulated market in Sweden.
 According to the Code, there is a possibility to deviate from its rules provided that any such deviation and the chosen alternative solution are described and the reasons therefore are explained in the corporate governance report (the so-called “company or explain principle”).

-Mips’ corporate governance reports are available in the company’s annual reports.
+Mips’ corporate governance reports are available in the company’s annual reports and can be found here.

 The Annual General Meeting held on 7 May 2020 resolved to adopt a long term incentive plan (“Warrant Plan 2020/2023”) for senior executives and certain key persons in Mips (in total 12 persons) by an issue of warrants with a subsequent transfer to the participants at a price corresponding to market terms.